Skip to main content

 codex mcp remove [SERVER_NAME]

-Using Logic Documents
+Using Logic Agents

 Verifying Your Connection